 The West Virginia agricultural economy must recruit and develop new farmers if it is going to grow.
-Aging farmers pose a challenge throughout the country, but on average, farmers in West Virginia are disproportionately older and tend to be sole proprietors.
+Aging farmers pose a challenge throughout the country, and on average, farmers in West Virginia are disproportionately older and tend to be sole proprietors.
 As of 2012, less than 17% of farmers were under the age of 45 and only 5% were under the age of 35.
 The average age of farm operators in West Virginia was 57.2 years (13th oldest of all states).

-School-based agricultural education programs offer a potential supply of new farmers.
-Programs like 4-H, FFA, and particularly the FFA's SAE (Supervised Agricultural Experience) expose students to agriculture and give them hands-on experience.
-Overall, there are currently 81 agricultural education programs in 48 West Virginia Counties.
+School-based agricultural education programs are a potential supply of new farmers.
+Programs such as 4-H, FFA and in particular the FFA's SAE (Supervised Agricultural Experience) expose students to agriculture with hands-on experience.
+Overall, there are currently 81 agricultural education programs in 48 West Virginia counties.
 In 2015-2016, 4-H programs in West Virginia reached 64,603 people through school enrichment, camping, and club programs.
-In 2018, there were 5,360 FFA members in West Virginia; this is the highest membership in its history.
-Still, there is a greater need to bolster agricultural education due to the aging out of many farmers and the fact that many FFA students leave agriculture after they graduate.
+In 2018, there were 5,360 FFA members in West Virginia, the highest membership in its history.
+Still, there is a greater need to bolster agricultural education due to the aging of many farmers and the fact that many FFA students leave agriculture after graduation.

-In order to expose more youth to opportunities to learn about and prepare for agricultural career opportunities, West Virginia should increase classroom-based agricultural education and opportunities for experiential learning.
+In an effort to expose more youth to learning opportunities and prepare them for agricultural careers, West Virginia should increase classroom-based agricultural education and opportunities for experiential learning.